Air Conditioner Repair Checklist

-We recommend replacing flat filters every four weeks, and creased filters every three months.
+We recommend replacing flat filters every four weeks, and pleated filters every three months.

-If you can’t recall when you last installed a new one, turn off your unit fully and remove the filter.
+If you can’t recall when you last replaced your filter, turn off your unit fully and remove the filter.
 You can find the filter in your furnace or air pump’s blower compartment.
 It might also be located in a connected filter case or wall-mounted return air grille.